 If programs refer to online questions, the results are reported in a way that clearly indicates it has no scientific validity and are not meant to represent the accurate range of either public opinion nor the opinion of our audience.

-When the investigation bears on illegal or antisocial behaviour or abuse of trust and the gathering of information of public interest, the journalist may need to infiltrate an organization to get first hand information.
-There may also be consideration for the journalist’s safety.
-On rare occasions, this might involve taking on a false identity.
-In such a situation, we will first consider the legal implications of the proposed scheme.
+When the investigation bears on illegal or antisocial behaviour or abuse of trust and the gathering of information of public interest, the journalist may need to infiltrate an organization to get first-hand information.
+We take into account possible safety issues for the journalist involved.

-In addition, before resorting to a false identity we will ensure that the following conditions are met:
+Before resorting to infiltration we will ensure that the following conditions are met:

-• Infiltration or the use of a false identity allows us to gather the best evidence of the behaviour in question.
+- Infiltration allows us to gather the best evidence of the behaviour in question.

 Use of Social Media: Principles

-Social media like Twitter, Facebook or Flickr can be powerful and important communication tools.
+Social media like Twitter, Facebook or Snapchat can be powerful and important communication tools.
 They can be useful for gathering information as well as disseminating it.

 We are consistent in our standards, no matter what the platform, in disseminating information.
 If we would not put the information on air or on our own website, we would not use social media to report that information.

 When using social media as an information-gathering tool, we apply the same standards as those for any other source of newsgathering.